Koninklijke Philips (AMS:PHIA) Given a €44.00 Price Target by JPMorgan Chase & Co. Analysts

-Koninklijke Philips (AMS:PHIA) received a €44.00 ($51.76) price target from analysts at JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
+JPMorgan Chase & Co. set a €44.00 ($51.76) price objective on Koninklijke Philips (AMS:PHIA) in a research note released on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.